-\begin{theorem}~ Let $T$ be a basic maximal rigid object of $\cc$ and $\Gamma=\End_\cc(T)$ the endomorphism algebra of $T$.
+We now prove that indecomposable $\tau$-rigid $\Gamma$-modules are determined by their rank vectors. \begin{theorem}~ Let $T$ be a basic maximal rigid object of $\cc$ and $\Gamma=\End_\cc(T)$ the endomorphism algebra of $T$.
 Then different indecomposable $\tau$-rigid $\Gamma$-modules have different rank vectors. \end{theorem} \begin{proof} It suffices to prove that different indecomposable $\tau$-rigid $\Gamma$-modules have different dimension vectors.
 Let $T_1$ be the unique indecomposable direct summand of $T$ with length $l(T_1)=n$.
 Without loss of generality, we may assume that $T_1=(1,n)$.
 Denote by $T'=(1,1)\oplus (1,2)\oplus \cdots\oplus (1,n)$.
 It is clear that $T'$ is also a basic maximal rigid object of $\cc$.
 Moreover, $T$ can be obtained from $T'$ by a sequence of mutations ({\it cf.} Lemma 3.3 of~\cite{Yang12}).
 According to Theorem~1.3 of~\cite{GLS14}, we know that different indecomposable $\tau$-rigid $\End_\cc(T')$-modules have different dimension vectors.
 Applying Lemma~\ref{l:dimension-vector-vs-mutation} repeatedly, we conclude that different indecomposable $\tau$-rigid $\Gamma$-modules have different dimension vectors. \end{proof}